5 best payment gateway and online payment systems 2025

 Why is Shopify a top contender for my business?

 Shopify is a purpose-built ecommerce website builder that’s ideal for those looking to launch an online shop.
-Shopify Payments is its native payment gateway, meaning you can build a website then take payments through it under one roof.
+Shopify Payments is its native payment gateway, meaning you can build a website, then take payments through it, all under one roof.

-Do watch out for its payout time – anything from two to a crushingly slow five working days for funds to arrive.
+Just keep its payout times in mind – it can take anywhere from two to a crushingly slow five working days for funds to arrive.
 This could be a deal breaker if you rely on a quick and steady flow of cash.
 You might want to take a look at a much faster payout provider like takepayments instead.

 Shopify Payments is PCI compliant and provides the option for 3D secure checkouts.
 You’ll also get access to its excellent 24/7 support system, which includes phone, email, live chat, a knowledge centre, and – most impressively to us – a forum on which you can discuss pain points and issues with other Shopify merchants.